NietoDeveloper/MedicalCenterAppointment/README.md

 ## Features

     User Authentication: Supports secure user authentication using JWT (JSON Web Tokens).
-Users and doctors can securely log in with multiple devices, and logging out on one device does not affect their session on other devices.
+Users and doctors can securely log in with multiple devices, and logging out on one device does not affect their session on other sed authorization to
-Implements role-based authorization to